-Where to Stay in Alicante 2023 – 8 Best Areas
+Where to Stay in Alicante: 8 Best Areas

-Where to stay in Alicante?
-In this blog post, I will help you to find the best areas to stay in Alicante for tourists, near beach, and for families (include map and video), the advantages and disadvantages of each area, and the best hotels in Alicante for all budget travelers.
+In this blog post, I will help you to find Where to stay in Alicante, best areas to stay in Alicante for tourists (include map and video), and the best hotels in Alicante for all budget travelers.

 Located on the Costa Blanca (White Coast), Alicante is a the perfect destination for holidayers looking for history and culture, from the quaint buildings of the historic old town to the ancient origins of Albufereta beach.